 There was adequate radio communication, but the proper procedures, including monitoring the frequency and recognizing the priority of emergency traffic, were lacking.

-Government takes control of broadcast spectrum, begins regulation
+Radio Act of 1912 took control of broadcast spectrum, began regulation

 In the 1912 act, the government for the first time seized control of the broadcast spectrum and assumed responsibility for its allocation among various uses and users.

-Spectrum scarcity has been used to justify disparate treatment of otherwise protected speech
+Spectrum scarcity has been used to justify disparate treatment of First Amendment-protected broadcast speech

 Because the broadcast spectrum is finite and considered to be public-owned, the Court has used spectrum scarcity to justify this disparate treatment of otherwise protected speech.